Scotland look to 'put things right' in Finland

 Scotland are unbeaten in five matches - winning their past three - with the Finland test their last friendly before autumn's Nations League campaign against England, Netherlands and Belgium.

-Thomas, who celebrated earning her 25th cap for Scotland with a goal in Friday's 3-0 win over Northern Ireland at Dens Park, says a win away to Finland would be "big".
+Manchester United's Thomas, who marked her 25th cap for Scotland with a goal in Friday's 3-0 win over Northern Ireland at Dens Park, says a win away to Finland would be "big".

 The 27-year-old said: "It's a summer friendly when we haven't been playing.
 I think a lot of the Finnish players - if they're playing in Scandinavian leagues - maybe they've been playing.